NeedsAUsername/workout-journal-website/notes.md

 next to do:
   connect the days/routine to the entry form such that the exercises are set to the day's exercises and the weights are defaulted to the last time the exercise was done.

-  let users create routines.
+  let users create routines in custom program.

+  fix 'Program Plan Index And Show Pages user edits their current program' test

 extras?
 progress chart
 goals

-to do?
-homepage(users/show) shows user name, stats, other info. has link to journal, programs. fix 'Program Plan Index And Show Pages user edits their current program' test

 journal index page